Cloning Games, Black Holes and Cryptography: Introduction

 Our observation immediately suggests the following approach for analyzing a Haar cloning game: \begin{enumerate} \item Argue that for \emph{any} distribution $\mathfrak{D}$ supported on $\mathrm{U}(2^n)$, we have:

 \item Find a convenient distribution $\mathcal{D}$ such that we can more easily show that perhaps by passing first to an equivalent monogamy game as stated earlier. \end{enumerate}

 We prove the aforementioned \emph{worst-case-to-average-case reduction} which is captured in Item~\ref{item:wsttoavg} in~\Cref{sec:worsttoav}.
 To instantiate this argument, we need to be able to sample $V$ that appears Haar random, together with a classical description of it.
 This can be done using either a \emph{mixed unitary design} (in the bounded-query-oracular setting) or a pseudorandom unitary~\cite{DBLP:journals/corr/abs-2404-12647, hm24} (in the oracular setting with computationally bounded players).
 We formally define mixed unitary designs in~\Cref{sec:mixedunitarydesigns}, and---as a bonus---we also prove that the standard notion of an exact unitary $t$-design will also work as a mixed unitary design without modification.
 To the best of our knowledge, this was not previously observed in the literature, and we hope that this contribution might be of independent interest.
-We leave the task of adapting this reduction to the strong cloning game setting---that is, where a description of the unitary is revealed to the players in the clear rather than embedded in an oracle---as a direction for future work.
+We leave the task of adapting this reduction to the strong cloning game setting---that is, where a description of the unitary is revealed to the players in the clear rather than embedded in an oracle---as a direction for future work. \vinod{remind the reader what are strong cloning games?}\seyoon{good point, thanks! done}

 It now remains to address Item~\ref{item:findawstcase} i.e. find some other cloning game that we can more easily show an upper bound of $O(2^{-n})$ for.
 We address this next.